OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 Other additional information:

-You expressly agree that we will start to render the service before the end of the cancellation period.
+You expressly agree that we will start to render the service before the end of the withdrawal period.

 You are required to pay the fees agreed for services we render up until the time you withdraw from your contract.